 Tigers come in the same colors as above.
 Red tigers are somewhat rare due to the fact that when they fire up, the red pigment usually overrides the dark pattern tiger stripes.
 We have yet to see a red tiger beyond the juvenile stage (“hatchling red”) with dark, bold tiger stripes.
 Yellow tigers are the most striking due to their high contrast.

-Moon Valley Reptiles is currently breeding yellow tiger crested geckos.
+Moon Valley Reptiles formerly bred yellow tiger crested geckos.

 Extremely patterned tigers are also called “brindled”, “super tigers” and even “super brindles”.
 We love them all.